 From the development of an idea, to original sketches to the final product, class participants will see ideas come to life.
 Students will be exposed to the industries best practices relating to mechanical dimensioning, 3D modeling, extruding and revolving techniques, problem solving and reverse engineering.

 Microsoft Office 2016 (Word, Excel, PowerPoint) $250

 This course is designed to highlight the must useful features of Microsoft Word, Excel and PowerPoint and how these applications integrate with one another to save time and money.
 Learn the basics of each component so you will be able to create letters, spreadsheets, mailing lists, labels, professional presentations and more.
 Basic computer skills needed.

 This class will give you an understanding of the accounting cycle so you can understand the financial end of business.
 This class is designed to take you step-by-step through the most common daily activities you would use while working with QuickBooks.
 You will understand charts of accounts, debit and credits, financial statements, accrual vs. cash basis, accounts receivable, accounts payable, bank reconciliation, adjusting and more.
 Class night selection can not be changed.
 Basic computer skills needed.

 If you want to learn to type, or if you type with one or two fingers (the "hunt & peck" method), or you are consistently searching for letters and numbers, this class will provide you with the basic knowledge and navigational experience needed to master a keyboard.
 Basic typing skills directly influence one’s ability to interact with all types of computers and texting devices, and may improve your future job marketability.

-The course introduces students to basic computer understanding and concepts.
+The course introduces students to basic computer and laptop understanding and concepts.
 Students learn basic keyboard, mouse and Windows functions.
-Topics also cover computer components, Control Panel, My Computer, the Start button, and creating, deleting, and managing folders and files.
+Topics also cover computer and laptop components, the Control Panel, Computer, the Start button, and creating, deleting, and managing folders and files.
+Laptop must be supplied by student.
 No computer skills needed.